 It’s no secret that Bristol has some of the most colourful houses in the UK – these houses, perched above the harbour in Clifton Wood, can be seen from the deck of the SS Great Britain.

-Things to see in Bristol – Clifton
+Things to do in Bristol – Clifton village

 What I like to term as the Primrose Hill equivalent area of Bristol, Clifton is the posh and independent quarter just a little north of the city centre.
 If offers independent shops, Clifton Arcade – a beautiful Victorian shopping arcade, small cafes, cobbled mews, The Observatory atop the Downs and the famous landmark – the Clifton Suspension Bridge.
 There’s certainly a different vibe here as it feels visibly slower in the pace of life (although Bristol as a city is a far cry from the hustle and impersonalness of London).